kmykoh97/url_shortener/README.md

 ### Procedure

-1. First, client get original url from user, then send it to hashlib module for md5 hashing.
+1. First, client get original url from user.
+Before any transaction, we will check for url's validity.
+Upon verification, url is sent to hashlib module for md5 hashing.
 However, collision might occur.
 We will slide left over md5 hash if collision occurs.
 It is astronomically unlikely we will ever face any complete hash collision.
-2. Original url and Shortened url will be saved to PostgreSQL database.
+2. Original url and shortened url will be saved to PostgreSQL database.
 We assume write operations are severely lesser than read.
 3. When user wants to redirect to the original url, first an attempt to fetch the original url from the Redis cache is made.
 For cache-miss, we fetch original url from PostgreSQL, then cache it and return the original Url.
+4. For every access to our short url redirection service, we will save some details including location in our database.
+Location identification provided by ipstack.
+Data will be used in analytics later.
+5. Title tag will be parsed using urllib and bs4.
+We need to store Title Tag to prevent application from running scraper all the time for same urls.
+If we try to save everything in a single table, it might become huge and impose serious problems over time.
+Therefore we design our applcation with a separate table(horizontal sharding) for free deletion in case it becomes our performance bottleneck

 ## Deployment